sidd-harth/kc-flux/lab11/step7.md

 <br>

 #### Modify Kustomization to add decryption spec:
-Here `secretRef` is the secret which we created in a earlier step
+- Here `secretRef` is the secret which we created in a `Step 4`
+- This secret contains the `GPG Private Key`

 ```
 cat <<EOF >>~/block-buster/flux-clusters/dev-cluster/infra-database-kustomize-git-mysql.yml
   decryption: